Want to Overcome procrastination and become super productive?

 4. Be Realistic and Optimize Your Environment

 When scheduling your to-dos, do not expect yourself more than you are.
 For example, you need to revise some mathematical formulas you have been putting off for a week.
 If you are not a morning person, do not expect yourself to get up an hour early and revise them.
-Because there is 99% chance that you will not.
-Instead, schedule it after the lunch or before the dinner.
+Because there is a 99% chance that you will not.
+Instead, schedule it after lunch or before dinner.

 Also, it is very important to realize that the mess of your room plays a vital role in making you procrastinate.
 So, every night before you go to be, clean up everything.
 Next morning when you wake up you will not have any excuses for eating the frog first.

 When a task feels overwhelming, it results in procrastination more often.
 Therefore, make small chunks of that